 Transcripts will be provided free of charge to transferring students and yearly graduates.
+Official transcripts are processed at the Guthrie High School Registrar's Office.
 Please allow twenty-four (24) hours working time to process.
 Transcripts will reflect all classes attempted.
 If a class is repeated, both grades will be represented on the transcript.
 Final transcripts will not be available until approximately two weeks after the close of the school year.